capeprivacy/pycape/README.md

 # Pycape

-The Cape SDK for Pythong is a library that provides a simple way to interact with the Cape Privacy API.
+The Cape SDK for Python is a library that provides a simple way to interact with the Cape Privacy API.

 <details>
   <summary>Table of Contents</summary>